How are grades calculated in Markboard?

 Assessments in Markboard are grouped by categories for marking.
 Categories are averaged based on the weighting assigned on the settings page to get a students average.
 For example, if you have 2 categories, Quizzes and Homework, the average would be calculated as "studentAverage = (QuizAverage * QuizWeighting + HomeworkAverage * HomeworkWeighting) / (QuizWeighting + HomeworkWeighting)".
 If a category has no assessments it is not included in the average.

 Extra credit assessments are a way that you can acknowledge when a student goes above and beyond what's expected.
 An extra credit assessment does not add itself to the number of assessments in a category.
 This means that if you have 3 regular assessments and 1 extra credit assessment, then the sum of the 4 assessments would be divided by 3 to get the category average.
+Note: When you have extra credit assessments it is possible for your students to have a grade of > 100%.

 For each assessment, the last attempt for each student is taken for their final grade.
 If the last attempt is either omitted or ungraded then the assessment will not be counted towards their average.